Follow us on

 The LUSD Institute’s inaugural projects recognize that land use law provides a key means for addressing some of Long Island’s most pressing social and environmental concerns—including climate change and natural disaster resiliency; the creation of thriving urban centers and mainstreets; affordable housing for workers, seniors, youth, and others; and the preservation of our precious natural areas.
 LUSD’s current projects include:

-- LUSD is also working in partnership with Touro Law Center’s Disaster Relief Clinic to provide educational materials to and foster dialogue among planners, village and town officials, and others regarding concrete steps local governments can take to create a more resilient Long Island.
+Resilient Zoning Codes—Recognizing the confluence of smart growth and disaster resiliency, the Institute is working with local, state and federal government agencies to provide assistance to and foster dialogue among planners, village and town officials, and others regarding concrete steps local governments can take to create a more resilient Long Island.